Favourited 1737 times

-Depending on season and plan there will be always a variety of practical things to learn (grafting, pruning, wrapping, plowing, plucking, propping, etc., etc.), all soaked with a bit of scientific, philosophical and cultural background.
+Depending on seasons there will be always a variety of practical things to learn (grafting, pruning, wrapping, plowing, plucking, etc.), all imbued with a bit of scientific, philosophical and cultural background.

 We believe 25 hours per week is a good match for room and board in exchange.
-Albeit generally in the morning, it is not rare to ask you to help us at a different time of the day or in different places (like in the house).
+Albeit generally in the morning, it is not rare to ask you to help us at a different time of the day or in different places.
 Our primary target of course will be everything involving the garden maintenance (weeding and cleaning, working the land, harvesting, maintaining and repairing, etc.).
 Some of our ever-going projects are the enlargement of our vegetable garden along with the improvement of the irrigation system and in our to-do list the start of a small plant nursery and greenhouse.

 A reality check: help in the farm is not always easy.
 Helping us means being entrusted with a task on our behalf, allowing us to take care of something else.
 That is why helpers need to be reliable, self-motivated and independent.

 Suggested clothing: long work trousers/jeans, shirts (long and short sleeves), old jacket/hoodie, boots (those for builders are perfect), hat, thick leather gloves.